 CHARLES IRVINE AND THE PLASTERERS AND CEMENT MASONS

 Around this time, the Glasgow-born Charles Irvine, Vice-President for Canada of the Operative Plasterers’ and Cement Masons’ International Union, began organizing a residential local in Toronto.
 After overhearing a conversation between Irvine and Jenovese – who opposed the Plasterers’ residential union drive – Zanini was impressed by the Scotsman’s combative attitude and proactive organizing, and offered to help him.
 Irvine, in turn, was drawn to Zanini’s streetwise charisma and, more importantly, his rapport with the rapidly growing Italian workforce.
-In the days following this first meeting, the Scottish-Italian duo organized 800 residential plasterers and cement finishers as Local 117 and Local 117-C, the later led by Angelo Burigana.
+In the days following this first meeting, the Scottish-Italian duo organized 800 residential plasterers and cement finishers as Local 117 and Local 117-C, the later led by Tony Mariano and Angelo Burigana.
 In early September 1957, they led a six-day illegal strike, where Irvine’s aggressive tactics were on display.
 “Flying squads” transported picketers from site to site, where they often caused havoc by destroying machinery and walls with bats, bricks, and buckets of lime.

 In less than a week, they secured the first collective agreement in Metro Toronto’s residential construction sector, which included a forty-hour week, welfare benefits, and an hourly wage increase from $1.75 to $2.68.
 Their swift success raised eyebrows across the industry, especially among the other residential trades, where workers and organizers were inspired to follow the Plasterers’ example.
 This was the case with Frank Colantonio‘s United Brotherhood of Carpenters Local 1190, which launched a strike that same year.
 However, the Plasterers’ victory was short lived, as contractors soon started defaulting on their collective agreements.
 In response, in 1958, Irvine successfully petitioned the Ontario government to apply the Industrial Standards Act for all plasterers across the province, who saw their work hours and wages improve to match those achieved by Local 117.